OZinClouds/OZwpCli/README.md

 Installing wp-cli is well documented in its site: [wp-cli](https://wp-cli.org/#installing).
 If you're lucky with previous installs of npm and composer, this will run like a charm.

 #### wp-cli / packages
-OZwpDeV uses packages from wp-cli, which you may find the index of packages here: [wp-cli/packages](http://wp-cli.org/package-index/).
+OZwpCli uses packages from wp-cli, which you may find the index of packages here: [wp-cli/packages](http://wp-cli.org/package-index/).
 ##### wp-cli/find-command
 Find WordPress installations on the filesystem.
 ###### Installation: